-Streep takes on Trump while accepting lifetime award Globe
+Trump, McCain weigh in on Meryl Streep's Globes speech

 BEVERLY HILLS, Calif.
-(AP) — Actress Meryl Streep earned a lifetime achievement award at the Golden Globes on Sunday and in accepting turned the spotlight away from herself and took shots at President-elect Donald Trump, without mentioning his name.
+(AP) — Meryl Streep’s acceptance speech after receiving a lifetime achievement award at the Golden Globes turned out to be the opening volley in a war of words with President-elect Donald Trump.

-Streep said a performance from the past year that stunned her came from the campaign trail, noting the incident where “the person asking to sit in the most respected seat in our country” imitated a disabled reporter from The New York Times, an incident replayed frequently in campaign advertising.
+The actress never mentioned Trump by name, but it was clear who her target was in pointedly saying that a performance from the past year that stunned her came from the campaign trail.
+She noted an incident where “the person asking to sit in the most respected seat in our country” imitated a disabled reporter from The New York Times.

 “It kind of broke my heart when I saw it,” she said.
 “I still can’t get it out of my head, because it wasn’t in a movie.
 It was real life.”